Skip to main content

 Image from Philipp Benedikt

 Anyone with a strictly anthropological interest in Dutch drinking culture should head down to De Drie Fleschjes, the oldest proeflokaal (tasting room) in the city.
 Located at the base of the Nieuwe Kerk, this authentic tavern was established in 1650, serving up jenever, liqueurs and local beers to generations of patrons.
-Nearby, the Wynand Fockink distillery has been serving traditional fruit brandies and liqueurs since 1679 and is the perfect spot to slurp different varieties of jenever from a traditional tulip-shaped glass.
+Nearby, the Wynand Fockink distillery has been serving traditional fruit brandies and liqueurs since 1679 and is the perfect spot to try different varieties of jenever from a traditional tulip-shaped glass.

-Splurge on a shopping spree along the Kalverstraat
+Shop along the Kalverstraat

 People shopping at Kalverstraat.
 These pictures can be used by editors at amsterdam&partners at royalty free basis.